Country specific information - RationaleEpidemiological rationale for recommendations

 NaTHNaC country information pages include measles as a risk in all countries.
 All travellers should have received two measles containing vaccines in their lifetime or be immune because of measles disease, even if the country is declared by the World Health Organization to have eliminated measles.

 NaTHNaC country specific vaccine recommendations for meningococcal ACWY have made based on whether a country lies within the meningitis “belt” of sub-Saharan Africa, as defined by the World Health Organization.
 Additional vaccine recommendations for Saudi Arabia were made in accordance with the requirements of the Ministry of Health of the Kingdom of Saudi Arabia for those who will perform Hajj or Umrah, or undertake seasonal work.

-NaTHNaC monitors the global polio situation, as detailed by the Global Polio Eradication Initiative and World Health Organization, and makes changes to country specific recommendations as new information becomes available.
+NaTHNaC monitors the global polio situation, as detailed by the Global Polio Eradication Initiative (GPEI) and World Health Organization (WHO), and makes changes to country specific recommendations as new information becomes available.

-NaTHNaC recommends that travellers visiting countries where cases of wild type polio have been reported since January 2012 should receive a booster dose of polio-containing vaccine if they have not received one within the past 10 years.
+NaTHNaC recommends that all travellers should receive a booster dose of polio-containing vaccine if they have not received one within the past 10 years if visiting: